12 Types of Tenses with Examples

 • They won the World Cup a few weeks ago.

-Let us see the different forms of Present Perfect Tense:
+Let us see the different forms of the Present Perfect Tense:

 AffirmativeInterrogativeNegative